JoeStrout/minimicro-sysdisk/ROADMAP.md

   - preview of images, sounds, and text files
   - launch of program files
 - ☐ /sys/demo/minitracker: a music player for MOD files (based on [this](https://github.com/JoeStrout/minitracker))
+- ☐ /sys/data/music: contains several MOD files for use with minitracker
 - ☐ /sys/demo/synth: an editor for synthesized sounds
 - ☐ /sys/demo/TD: a tower defense game
-- ☐ /sys/data/music: contains several MOD files for use with minitracker
-- ☐ /sys/data/dailyPractice: loads challenges from [here](https://github.com/JoeStrout/daily-miniscript) and keeps track (in /usr/data) of which ones you've completed
+- ☐ /sys/demo/dailyPractice: loads challenges from [here](https://github.com/JoeStrout/daily-miniscript) and keeps track (in /usr/data) of which ones you've completed
 - ☑︎ /sys/fonts folder of built-in fonts
 - ☐ update /sys/help to include info about `demo` and shells
 - ☑︎ /sys/lib/bmfFonts: latest and greatest BMF font support
 - ☐ /sys/lib/gui: support for GUI windows, scrollbars, buttons, and menus
 - ☑︎ `view` command now shows tiles and tile numbers if viewing the image assigned as the tileset of a current tile display
-- ☐ qa module: incorrectly returns "number" for `qa.typeOf {}`
+- ☑ qa module: now correctly returns "map" for `qa.typeOf {}`

 ## Mini Micro itself